-Paddle Canada prerequisites vary based on the instructor or instructor trainer certification desired.
+Any other Paddle Canada prerequisites for the instructor or instructor trainer certification desired.

 IT apprentices must complete the Paddle Canada application process and the online learning module before their first apprenticeship course begins.
 However, we encourage you to make your apprenticeship arrangements beforehand.